perfumerlabs/docs/framework/controller.md

 ##### Deferring

 This feature is based on `fastcgi_finish_request` PHP function.
-After this function executed PHP returns content to web server (and it returns it to browser).
+After this function called, PHP returns content to web server (and it returns it to browser).
 So any code after `fastcgi_finish_request` does not affect client performance.
 `defer` registers controller and execute it after response sent to client.
 This feature is used to do some long lasting work like email sending, network requests, etc.